nakky/WakeOnLanSharp/README.md

 ## Installation

-We recommend to insntall Stable Snowball using Nuget.
+We recommend to insntall Stable WakeOnLanSharp using Nuget.
 ~~~
 Install-Package WakeOnLanSharp
 ~~~